thetobysiu/deepstory/README.md

 Available at my blog: https://blog.thetobysiu.com/video/

 ## Models
-They are available at this google drive version of this project. https://drive.google.com/drive/folders/1AxORLF-QFd2wSORzMOKlvCQSFhdZSODJ?usp=sharing
+They are available at the google drive version of this project.

+https://drive.google.com/drive/folders/1AxORLF-QFd2wSORzMOKlvCQSFhdZSODJ?usp=sharing

 ## Requirements